nbareil/justanothergeek.chdir.org/content/post/linux-security-one-year-later.md

 since the kernel was not saving it (congestion bit, *window scaling* or *selective acknowledgement*).

-This is not true anymore: [the kernel now codes theses information](http://git.kernel.org/?s=4dfc2817025965a2fc78a18c50f540736a6b5c24) into the 9 lower bits of the TCP Timestamp's SYN-ACK option when replying.\
+This is not true anymore: [the kernel now codes these information](http://git.kernel.org/?s=4dfc2817025965a2fc78a18c50f540736a6b5c24) into the 9 lower bits of the TCP Timestamp's SYN-ACK option when replying.\